Natural probiotic gives hope to those with osteoporosis

-Both Professor McCabe and Professor Britton emphasised that this research is still in its early stages, yet it offers a great deal of future promise for those who have had to install a tailor-made walk in bath because of weakened bones.
+Both Professor McCabe and Professor Britton emphasised that this research is still in its early stages, yet it offers a great deal of future promise for those who have had to install a tailor-made walk in bath or shower because of weakened bones.
 Although research into their effect on female mice and on humans has yet to be conclusive, it provides a stepping stone for those who suffer from the type of osteoporosis that is not associated with post-menopausal women.

 The study was supported by the National Institutes of Health and Michigan State University, who provided grants towards work on the study, and was published in the Journal of Cellular Physiology.
 To read a more detailed report of the study, an article from Science Daily can be read here.